Books Set in Asia: Southern Countries

 She’s determined to make the most of her new freedom in this gorgeous setting before returning to her real life in Miami.
 Within two months, Jaelee has found a new group of friends and connected with a Scottish man named Alistair in this uplifting novel, which is full of friendship, laughter, and romance.

-If you’re looking for a lighter read with vacation vibes that still give insight into local life in Bali, this is your pick!
+If you’re looking for a lighter read with vacation vibes that still gives insight into local life in Bali, this is your pick!
 While it’s listed as book #4 in the Holiday Romance series, the books all feature different lead characters and can be read well as standalones.

 For a more literary read set in Indonesia, pick up The Rainbow Troops.